Juvenile Idiopathic Arthritis - Topic Overview

 grow out of it after they get treatment.
 Others will need ongoing treatment as

-Oligoarticular (formerly known as pauciarticular) is the most common and
+- Oligoarticular (formerly known as pauciarticular) is the most common form.
+It is

-Systemic is less common, but it can be the most serious.
+- Systemic can be the most serious.
 It causes pain in many

-Enthesitis-related is also less common than oligoarticular and polyarticular JIA.
-It most often affects the areas where tendons and ligaments attach to bones (the enthesis).
+- Enthesitis-related most often affects the areas where tendons and ligaments attach to bones (the enthesis).
 The joints may also be affected.

-Psoriatic usually combines joint tenderness and inflammation (arthritis) with psoriasis of the skin or a related condition of the nails.
+- Psoriatic usually combines joint tenderness and inflammation with psoriasis of the skin or problems with nails.

 Doctors don't really know what causes the